 Dudhsagar Waterfalls Trek Offbound:

 Here’s a quick update.
 Due to restrictions imposed by the Indian Railways, the Dudhsagar Waterfalls Trek will be ‘offbound’ for a year.
-The Dudhsagar Waterfalls will be accessible via jeeps operated by local travel agencies.
-However, the trek will remain inaccessible until further notice.
+The Dudhsagar Waterfalls will only be accessible by jeep services available at the entrance of Bhagwan Mahavir National Parl operated by local travel agencies.
+However, the Dudhsagar trek will remain inaccessible until further notice.

 Excerpt from Indiatoday: